-Teaching Writing in History Postdoctoral Fellows
+Writing in History Program

-While strengthening their research portfolio and honing their own teaching skills, our post-doctoral fellows contribute to the enhancement of the Department’s efforts to turn the teaching and learning of historical writing into an even more central aspect of our enterprise.
+While strengthening their research portfolio and honing their own teaching skills, our post-doctoral fellows contribute to the enhancement of the department’s efforts to turn the teaching and learning of historical writing into an even more central aspect of our enterprise.
 This is indispensable to ensure students’ academic success.
 Besides teaching in their own specialties, the fellows’ duties include hosting departmental workshops addressed to faculty and graduate students about the best practices in the field.
 Workshops are also held under their leadership to guide undergraduate students in the completion of historical writing projects.